ec1oud/scancrop/kanban.md

 see also notes.md

 - [ ] user can select a "white" pixel; then use flood fill to find the rest of such areas, then use "curve fitting" technique to fit rectangles
-- [ ] incorporate scanning directly (SANE API)
 - [ ] recognize a distinctive pattern on the scanner lid (stipple?) where photos are not, for boundary detection
 - [ ] try YOLO